honza/honza.github.com/_blog/posts/2019-04-01-standard-translation-of-the-scriptures.rst

 On having a standard translation of the Scriptures
 ==================================================

-As I have been thinking through the arguments levelled by the advocates of the traditional text of Scripture, a certain irritation with modern bible translations has entered my mind.
+As I have been thinking through the arguments leveled by the advocates of the traditional text of Scripture, a certain irritation with modern bible translations has entered my mind.
 Not with any translation in particular, but with the endless proliferation of them.
 James White `echoes`_ this: